YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 ~~~~
 {: #fig-fgotn-topology-relationship title="Relationship between fgOTN topology and OTN topology model"}

 The entities, TE attributes and OTN attributes, such as nodes, termination points and links, are still applicable for describing an fgOTN topology and the model presented in this document only specifies technology-specific attributes/information.
 The fgOTN-specific attributes including the fgTS, can be used to represent the bandwidth and label information.
-At the same time, it is necessary to extend the encoding and switching-capability enumeration values in {{?I-D.ietf-teas-rfc8776-update}} to identify that the current Tunnel Termination Point (TTP) is a termination point of an fgOTN tunnel.

 ## Bandwidth Augmentation

-Based on the OTN topology model, we augment the bandwidth information of fgOTN, including the max-link-bandwidth and unreserved-bandwidth.
+Based on the OTN topology model, this document augment the bandwidth information of fgOTN, including the max-link-bandwidth and unreserved-bandwidth.
 The augmented parameter fgotn-bandwidth is used to indicate how much of the bandwidth has been allocated for the usage of fgOTN.
-For example, if 2 ODU0s are allocated to support fgOTN switching switching, the fgotn-bandwidth is 2500, and the unit is Mbps.
+For example, if 2 ODU0s are allocated to support fgOTN switching, the fgotn-bandwidth is 2500, and the unit is megabits per second.

 ~~~~ ascii-art
 augment /nw:networks/nw:network/nt:link/tet:te/tet:te-link-attributes